 Summer Internship Scholarships

 IEBA distributes $15,000 in Summer Internship Scholarships annually.
 Each year, ten students receive $1,500 each.
-The program is designed to help offset the living expenses associated with an internship and help give students the invaluable experience of interning with a festival, fair, concert venue, booking agency, promoter, or other professional in the live entertainment industry.
+The program is designed to help offset the expenses associated with an internship and help give students the invaluable experience of interning with a festival, fair, concert venue, booking agency, promoter, or other professional in the live entertainment industry.

 Qualifying for Summer Internship Scholarships: